iaifi/iaifi.github.io/hackathon.md

 ### Projects
 Details for the projects will be provided soon.
 Topics for the projects will include:
-* Generative everything: Understand the generative model paradigm, and learn how to train diffusion generative models for a dataset of your choosing.
+* **Generative everything**: Understand the generative model paradigm, and learn how to train diffusion generative models for a dataset of your choosing.
 Explore their utility for emulation, likelihood evaluation, posterior estimation, and anomaly detection.
-* Simulation-based everything: Build up the tools necessary to do simulation-based (or likelihood-free) inference.
+* **Simulation-based everything**: Build up the tools necessary to do simulation-based (or likelihood-free) inference.
 If you have a forward model or simulator for your data and are sick of losing information by using summary statistics, this may be for you!
-* Multimodal everything: Understand how to train joint embeddings across or within modalities.
+* **Multimodal everything**: Understand how to train joint embeddings across or within modalities.
 Examples: (1) images + spectra + light curves, or (2) the same object observed by different instruments.
 Explore the structure of joint embeddings and how to use them for various downstream tasks.
 Bring your own multi-modal datasets!
-* Anomaly detection: Extract informative features and build lower-dimensional representations of your dataset to find the rarest and strangest instances!
+* **Anomaly detection**: Extract informative features and build lower-dimensional representations of your dataset to find the rarest and strangest instances!
 We'll hack models for zero-shot and few-shot learning.
-* Super resolution everything: Enhancing the resolution of simulations that are too expensive to run at high resolution, for example hydrodynamical simulations of galaxy formation.
+* **Super resolution everything**: Enhancing the resolution of simulations that are too expensive to run at high resolution, for example hydrodynamical simulations of galaxy formation.

 ### Resources
 * To make the most out of the event, we recommend familiarizing yourself with basic machine learning workflows in PyTorch in advance.
 [Introduction to PyTorch](https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial2/Introduction_to_PyTorch.html) from the [UvA Deep Learning tutorials](https://uvadlc-notebooks.readthedocs.io/en/latest/index.html) is a good starting point.
 Other notebooks in the tutorial series are also great -- feel free to explore!